Mariah Carey: 2001–2004: Personal and professional setbacks, Glitter and Charmbracelet

 In December 2002, Carey released her ninth studio album, Charmbracelet, which she said marked "a new lease on life" for her.
 Sales of Charmbracelet were moderate and the quality of Carey's vocals came under criticism.
 Joan Anderson from The Boston Globe declared the album "the worst of her career, and revealed a voice [that is] no longer capable of either gravity-defying gymnastics or soft coos", while AllMusic editor Stephen Thomas Erlewine wrote, "Mariah's voice is shot, sounding in tatters throughout the record.
 She can no longer coo or softly croon nor can she perform her trademark gravity-defying vocal runs."
 To support the album, Carey embarked on the Charmbracelet World Tour, spanning North America and East Asia over three months.
 While smaller venues were booked throughout the tour's stateside leg, Carey performed in stadiums in Asia and Europe.
 In the United Kingdom, it was her first tour to feature shows outside London.
 The tour garnered generally positive reviews, with many praising the production and Carey's vocals.
-In 2003, Carey featured on Busta Rhymes' "I Know What You Want".
+In 2003, Carey featured on Busta Rhymes's "I Know What You Want".